08021976-22022006/System-Design/System Design - Notes.md

 ##### Birth of SOLID Principles:

-&nbsp;	Developers Start building large scale systems, they noticed these recurring issues.
+ 	Developers Start building large scale systems, they noticed these recurring issues.

-&nbsp;	Need for guidelines to make software,
+ 	Need for guidelines to make software,

 #### SOLID:

-S - Single Responsibility Principle (SRP)
+## S - Single Responsibility Principle (SRP)
----

-&nbsp;	- A Class should have a single responsibility
+ 	- A Class should have a single responsibility

-&nbsp;	- If a class has many responsibility, it increases the possibility of bugs because making changes to one of the it responsibility, could affect the other ones without you knowing
+ 	- If a class has many responsibility, it increases the possibility of bugs because making changes to one of the it responsibility, could affect the other ones without you knowing

 ###### Goal:

-&nbsp;	This principle aims to separate behaviours so that if bugs arise as a result of your change, it wont affect other unrelated behaviours.
+ 	This principle aims to separate behaviours so that if bugs arise as a result of your change, it wont affect other unrelated behaviours.

-&nbsp;       Each class has a single responsibility and easily able to extend
+        Each class has a single responsibility and easily able to extend

-&nbsp;       Testing of business logic become easy
+        Testing of business logic become easy

-&nbsp;
+Home Work:

+Case Study : Invoice Processor : SRP

+public class InvoiceProcessor{

+ 	calculateTotal();

+ 	printInvoice();

+ 	saveToDBorFile();

+ 	sendEmailToCustomer();

+}

 ##### O - Open Closed Principle (OCP)

-&nbsp;	- Class should be open for extension but close for modification.
+ 	- Class should be open for extension but close for modification.

-&nbsp;	- Changing the current behaviour will affect all the systems using that class.
+ 	- Changing the current behaviour will affect all the systems using that class.

 ###### Goal:

-&nbsp;	This principles aim to extend a class's behaviour without changing the existing behaviour of that class.
+ 	This principles aim to extend a class's behaviour without changing the existing behaviour of that class.
 This avoid causing bug wherever the class is being used

-#####

-#####

-##### L - Liskov Principle (LSP)

-&nbsp;	- When a child class cannot perform the same action as its parent class, this can cause bugs.

-&nbsp;	- The child class should be able to process the same requests and deliver the same result as the parent class or it could deliver a result that is of the same type.

 Home Work:

 Add Invoice:
-Ad feature following OCP:
+Add feature following OCP:

 New Feature: Send notification using SMS.

+#####

-##### I - Interface Segregation Principle (ISP)
+##### L - Liskov Principle (LSP)

-&nbsp;	- Clients should not be forced to depend on methods that they do not use.

-&nbsp;	- Separate the class based on the tasks.

-###### Goal:

-&nbsp;	This principle aims at splitting a set of actions into smaller sets so that a class executes only the set of actions it requires.
+ 	- When a child class cannot perform the same action as its parent class, this can cause bugs.

+ 	- The child class should be able to process the same requests and deliver the same result as the parent class or it could deliver a result that is of the same type.